Angel-Sharma/COSC4353/Assignment 1/Assignment_1_Answers.md

 **Additional notes**

 These models are relatively simple to be represented in any SQL database.
 CRUD can also be easily performed due to their simplicity

+#### Suryansh Sharma
+I like this architecture / high level design so i'll include a UML drawing in the folder based off it.